Henry Vaughan and Heritage at Llansantffraed, Brecknockshire

 Visiting Llansantffraed - Current situation of Church

 The Churchyard is always open.
 The Church is a Victorian architectural gem (click for photos of interior and some details).
-The church is open for services, generally once a month and for special advertised events or openings, but is otherwise currently locked for security reasons.
-Some information on the church and Henry Vaughan can be found in the church porch.
-Information on service times can be found on the Beacons Benefice website here and about the current developments with the church opening and special events on the Llansantffraed Church webpage here.
-Any person wishing to see inside the church should contact the Churchwarden or the priest in charge, Rev Kevin Richards to make arrangements to visit.
+The church is open for services, generally on the third Sunday of the month at 10.00am and for special advertised events or openings, but is otherwise currently locked for security reasons.

 Henry Vaughan Visitor Area